Do You Need a Structural Engineer? A Homeowner's Guide

 Lateral analysis for wind and seismic

-For additions, second-story work, and some remodels, engineers check how the structure resists lateral loads — wind pushing on the walls and, in some jurisdictions, seismic events.
-This can drive decisions about shear walls, hold-downs, and connections that wouldn’t show up in a gravity-only analysis.
+For additions, second-story work, and some remodels, engineers check how the structure resists lateral loads—wind pushing on the walls and, in some jurisdictions, seismic events.
+Most of Westchester is not high-seismic, but the wind and snow load values in the 2020 RCNYS still drive shear-wall, hold-down, and connection decisions that wouldn’t show up in a gravity-only analysis.

 Sealed drawings and inspection support

-The engineer’s stamp on the drawings is the building department’s assurance that a licensed professional is taking responsibility for the structural design.
-On complex projects, the engineer also reviews field conditions during construction and signs off on key structural inspections.
+Under New York State Education Law and the regulations of the NYS Office of the Professions, a licensed PE’s seal on the drawings is the building department’s assurance that a licensed professional is taking responsibility for the structural design.
+New York requires the PE to also retain the underlying calculations and design records for at least six years.
+On complex projects, the engineer reviews field conditions during construction and signs off on key structural inspections.

 What drives the fee up